 Treatment for your endometriosis usually will include medication or surgery, depending on its severity.
-Your doctor may first have you try hormone therapy like birth control pills, progestin therapy (IUDs), danazol, and pain medications.
+Your doctor may first have you try hormone therapy like birth control pills, progestin therapy (IUDs), danazol, and pain medications like elagolix (Orilissa).
 But if these don’t improve your symptoms, she may suggest laparoscopic surgery to remove the endometriosis.

 Why Laparoscopic Surgery?